 Tip: To make sure it doesn’t take extra long to melt, let the cheese come to room temperature before adding to burgers.

 Do you have any tried and true tips to make your burger better?
-Let us know in the comments section or on Twitter at @luvoinc.
-Don’t forget to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Let us know in the comments section! don’t forget to also sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.